bsdimp/freebsd-git-docs/mini-primer.md

 ```

 You'd then build/install that version.
 If it's good you'd type 'git
 bisect good' otherwise 'git bisect bad'.
+If the version doesn't compile,
+type 'git bisect skip'.
 You'll get a similar message
-to the above each step.
+to the above after each step.
 When you are done, report the bad version to
 the developer (or fix the bug yourself and send a patch). 'git bisect
 reset' will end the process and return you back to where you started
 (usually tip of main).
 Again, the git-bisect manual (linked above) is